RazaCodeRepo/Gray-Scale-And-Negative-Images/README.md

 # Gray-Scale-And-Negative-Images
 This project takes multiple image pictures and converts them into their grayscale or negative equivalent.
-It comprises of two files: one for grayscale and the other for negative conversion.Both converters make use of the Java Image Resource library.
+It comprises of two files.
+One contains code for grayscale conversion and the other for negative transformation.Both converters make use of the Java Image Resource library.

 Details of each of these project is given below: